beyond2013/DSA/markdown/lab1.md

 plt.show()
 ```

-**ToDo:**
+**Exercise:**

 * Plot graphs for other linear functions (e.g., y = x, y = mx + c).
 * Change the plot appearance by modifying elements like labels, title, and grid.

 **3.2 Plotting Logarithmic and Quadratic Functions (Continued)**